mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

     - _d_<sub>1/2</sub> - half-value thickness,
     - _Φ_<sub>e,λ</sub> - spectral radiant flux.

-    This is why the [@MP-UNITS] library uses type name identifiers in such cases.
+    This is why the [@MP-UNITS] library chose to use type name identifiers in such cases.

 2. **Aggregation**